AdobeDocs/workfront.de-DE/help/quicksilver/planning/access/share-views.md

 ## Zugriffsanforderungen

-Sie müssen über folgenden Zugriff verfügen, um die Schritte in diesem Artikel ausführen zu können:
++++ Erweitern Sie , um die Zugriffsanforderungen für die Workfront-Planung anzuzeigen.

 <!--at GA the plan below will change to Prime, Select and Ultimate only-->